kiwanami/emacs-deferred/README.markdown

 ### Timeout ###

-Although a long time command is executed (3 second sleeping), the task is canceled by timeout for 1 second.
+Although a long time command is executed (3 second sleeping), the task is rejected by timeout for 1 second.

-The function 'deferred:earlier' also runs asynchronous tasks concurrently, however, the next deferred task receives the first result.
-The other results and tasks will be canceled.
+The function `deferred:earlier` also runs asynchronous tasks concurrently, however, the next deferred task receives the first result.
+The other results and tasks will be rejected (canceled or ignored).

 Timeout Process: